-As advice, it is better not to use SEO techniques that violate the Google Webmaster Guidelines.
+As an advice, it is better not to use SEO techniques that violate the Google Webmaster Guidelines.

 Importance of SEO

-Let me tell you a surprising fact that the keyword “SEO” has been searched for more than 100k per month, which also knows that it is not for a low count.
-You must ask yourself why people search so much about SEO, why everyone competes to learn SEO techniques.
+Let me tell you a surprising fact the keyword “SEO” has been searched for more than 100k per month, which also knows that it is not for a low count.
+You must ask yourself why people search so much about SEO and why everyone competes with learning SEO techniques.
 What is the importance of SEO?
 The answer to your question is found in my most beloved and shared article about the importance of SEO, although 10% of the key points are also mentioned here.

-- If the website of your competition is also working well, in that case, the website optimized for search engines can attract many visitors or customers.
+- If your competition’s website is also working well, the website optimized for search engines can attract many visitors or customers.

-- Google is considered the most reliable search engine, hence its search engine results page.
-Almost all Internet users visit Google once a day, and there are billions of users.
-Therefore, SEO is the best way to appear in search results and get organic traffic.
+- Google is considered the most reliable search engine hence its search engine results page.
+Almost all Internet users visit Google once a day, and billions of users exist.
+Therefore SEO is the best way to appear in search results and get organic traffic.

-- It is important to know the world’s web environment in constant change.
+- It is important to know that the world’s web environment is constantly changing.
 Without SEO, you can never know the hottest topics in your niche.
 Search engine optimization ensures that you know the most searched keywords.

-- Any strategy you adopt can make your website or blog famous, but not for long.
+- Any strategy you adopt can make your website or blog famous, but only for a short time.
 There is no better option than SEO to achieve a long-term effect.

-- SEO can tell you how your website works in search engines, its bounce rates, pros, cons, how many clicks your website has and many more.
+- SEO can tell you how your website works in search engines, its bounce rates, its pros and cons, how many clicks your website has and many more.

-- This provides a completely different level of understanding for the public or their clients.
+- This provides a completely different understanding for the public or their clients.

 - SEO offers ten times better opportunities to get traffic.

-I know you won’t use SEO unless you’re not aware of its benefits.
+I know you will only use SEO if you know its benefits.
 Learn here some benefits of SEO that everyone needs to know.

 - The reason why website owners opt for SEO is that it is an inbound marketing strategy.
-That is, it is a customer-centric approach to get traffic.
+That is, it is a customer-centric approach to getting traffic.

-- SEO maintains the architecture of the website and facilitates the navigation of its users.
-Not only this, but it also makes it easier for search engines to crawl your site and the quality content web pages it contains.
+- SEO maintains the website’s architecture and facilitates its users’ navigation.
+Not only this, it also makes it easier for search engines to crawl your site and the quality content web pages contain.

 - SEO is profitable.
 You do not need to spend hundreds or thousands of dollars on ads.

-- You may have heard of PPC ads (pay per click).
-But you may not have heard of the fact that SEO is more efficient and faster than them.
+- You may have heard of PPC ads (pay-per-click).
+But you may have yet to hear that SEO is more efficient and faster than them.
 This guarantees 80% more clicks than PPC ads.